 A dyslexic boy inadvertently shows a bully that it isn’t ‘soppy’ to love your Grandad and like spending time with him.

 Dyslexic boy Sol is struggling with his confidence, he still can’t tie his own shoelaces.
 He is learning woodwork with his Grandad.
-Their first project is to carve a wooden spoon.
 His initial self-doubt subsides as he works the wood with the sharp knife.
 His newfound skills begin to rekindle his sense of self-worth.
 On his way home from Grandad’s shed, he encounters a teenage bully, Eliot, who makes him question his precious relationship with his Grandfather.
 Sol has to find a way to overcome the doubts that have been sown in his mind and face the fear of the tunnel where the bully hangs out.
 Eliot meanwhile becomes increasingly aware of his own loneliness and must find a way out of his uncomfortable isolation.

 David Sterne – Grandad